shoelace-style/shoelace/docs/getting-started/customizing.md

 Some components use animation, such as when a dialog is shown or hidden.
 Animations are performed using the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) rather than CSS.
 However, you can still customize them through Shoelace's animation registry.
 If a component has customizable animations, they'll be listed in the "Animation" section of its documentation.

 To customize a default animation, use the `setDefaultAnimation()` method.
-The function accepts an animation name (found in the component's docs) and an object with `keyframes` and `options` or `null` to disable the animation.
+The function accepts an animation name (found in the component's docs) and an object with `keyframes`, and `options` or `null` to disable the animation.

 This example will make all dialogs use a custom show animation.